Why Peru?

 Adrenaline in the Sands of South America

-Peru isn’t just mountains and archaeology – it hides one of its most unexpected landscapes deep in the desert: Huacachina – a small oasis surrounded by giant dunes and palm trees, with a lagoon that reflects the sunset like a mirror.
-You arrive and it feels like stepping into a fairy tale – or a movie set, where you are the main character.
+Peru is not only mountains and archaeology – it hides one of its most unexpected landscapes deep in the desert: Huacachina – a small oasis surrounded by giant dunes and palm trees, with a lagoon reflecting the sunset like a mirror.
+You arrive and it’s as if you’ve stepped into a fairytale – or onto a film set, where you are the main character.

-But here, tranquillity is just the beginning.
-You climb with a buggy along the edge of sand hills, glide down with a sandboard with your heart pounding in your throat, and sip on a pisco sour by the water as the stars begin to dance above the desert.
-This is a place that simultaneously boosts adrenaline and soothes the soul – the perfect blend of adventure and magic.
+Here, however, tranquillity is just the beginning.
+You ride a buggy up the edge of sandy hills, glide down with a sandboard with your heart pounding, and sip on a pisco sour by the water as stars begin to dance over the desert.
+This is a place that simultaneously raises your adrenaline and soothes your soul – the perfect blend of adventure and magic.

 FAQ